On the in vivo recognition of kidney stones using machine learning: Design of a set of kidney stone recognition methods.

 \subsubsection{Visualization of deep-feature data.}

-The result description in Section \ref{results_deep} is based on two visualization tools which enabled us to better understand the ability of DL-models to recognize kidney stone types using the deep-features extracted from the three datasets (surface or/and section patches).
+The result description in Section \textit{``Deep Learning using transfer learning''} is based on two visualization tools which enabled us to better understand the ability of DL-models to recognize kidney stone types using the deep-features extracted from the three datasets (surface or/and section patches).

-\begin{itemize} \item \textbf{UMAP} (Uniform Manifold Approximation and Projection for Dimension Reduction, \cite{mcinnes2020}) is used to construct a high dimensional (deep-learning) feature graph for each dataset type.
+\begin{itemize} \item \textbf{UMAP} (Uniform Manifold Approximation and Projection for Dimension Reduction, \cite{mcinnes2018umap}) is used to construct a high dimensional (deep-learning) feature graph for each dataset type.
 The UMAP algorithm then reduces the dimensionality of the feature space by optimizing a low-dimensional graph so that both graphs are as structurally similar as possible.
 In this contribution, the deep-learning features are represented in a three dimensional space whose dimensions umap1, umap2 and umap3 give component values obtained after a non-linear dimension reduction.
-These 3D representations illustrate the class separability of the deep-features. \item \textbf{GradCAM} (gradient weighted class activation mapping, \cite{GradCAM}) Additionally, the features in the low-dimensional space are used for creating heat maps.
+These 3D representations illustrate the class separability of the deep-features. \item \textbf{GradCAM} (gradient weighted class activation mapping, \cite{selvaraju2017grad}) Additionally, the features in the low-dimensional space are used for creating heat maps.
 This visualization technique uses the class-specific gradient information flowing into the final convolutional layer of a CNN to produce a coarse localization map of the important patch regions which triggered the classifier output.
 GradCAM representations allow for a better understanding of some of the errors made both by shallow and deep learning-based models.
 These class activation mappings can be used for determining the information (i.e., for finding the important color or texture features, or locating the image areas including the most important information) which favour a successful kidney stone recognition. \end{itemize}